Yashvendra/chatMessenger/README.md

 ### Welcome Everyone!!

 I have created a simple 💬 Chat Messenger using networking libraries of Java.
-For the front end I have used JFrame class of Applets.
+For the front end I have used JFrame class of Swing.

 ## Usage
 ### 1. Compile the `TestServer.java` and `ClientTest.java` by `javac` compiler.